 Management: Cultural practices can help reduce disease incidence.
 Planting in sites with good air circulation and sun exposure and the use of appropriate training systems which allow for good air movement are highly advisable.Use fungicides where infections are known to occur.
 Copper and lime sulfur dormant applications provide good early season control.
 However, there are label restrictions.
 Check with your state Extension Specialist for recommendations.
 Because some varieties are sensitive to sulfur, this material should always be applied at cooler temperatures (<85˚F).
 Strobilurin (group 11) fungicides are also effective, but care should be taken to avoid selecting for resistance by the fungus.
 See pest management schedule for recommended materials and timing.

 Eutypa Dieback (Eutypa armeniacae): This disease also has been known as “dead arm.”
 It causes limbs to die back and forms cankers.
 Recently, it was shown to occur in conjunction with Phomopsis, causing the dead arm symptoms.
 Cankers are frequently found around old pruning cuts.
 They are usually under the bark, and show only as a flattened area on the surface.
 The cankers run lengthwise along the limb.
 Infections occur on pruning cuts in early spring.
 Over several years, the infection increases, causing new leaves to emerge small and yellowed.
 New shoot growth has shortened internodes, leaves are small and cupped and all growth is chlorotic.
-Eventually the cane dies.
-After about 5 years, the bark sloughs off.
+After about 5 years, the bark sloughs off, and eventually, the cane dies.
 This is seldom seen in vineyards younger than 8 years old.

 Management: Infected material should be removed; in some cases it may be necessary to remove the whole plant.
 Make cuts well below cankers.
 Destroy all prunings.
 Prune directly after a rain to minimize risk for infection, as the atmospheric spore load has been washed out temporarily.
 Prune late in the dormant season to promote rapid healing of wounds.
 Multiple trunk systems are recommended with renewal on an 8- to 10-year cycle.
 This helps minimize risk of losses due to both Eutypa dieback and crown gall.
 All commercial varieties are susceptible.

 Management: Prune and destroy infected canes.
 Late dormant fungicide applications help to kill the overwintering fungal fruiting bodies on the surface of the vine.
 Two applications of Captan (at 1” and at 6” shoots) provide good management under normal conditions.
-Protectant fungicides (especially Abound and Mancozeb) are helpful at preventing infection if they are less susceptible to the fungus.
+Protectant fungicides (especially Abound and Mancozeb) are helpful at preventing infection, especially in cultivars less susceptible to the fungus.
 See pest management schedule for recommended materials and timing.
 Concord, Catawba, Chelois, Delaware, Niagara, and Rougeon are the most susceptible varieties.

-Anthracnose (Elsinoe ampelina): This disease, like several of the others discussed, is worst during those growing seasons which are warm, humid and rainy.
+Anthracnose (Elsinoe ampelina): This disease, like several of the others discussed, is worst during warm, humid, and rainy growing seasons.
 It reduces the quantity and quality of the berries.
 Circular “birds-eye” lesions are produced on the leaves with brown to black angular-shaped margins.
 If infection is severe, numerous lesions may coalesce, making large areas of the leaf necrotic.
 Often lesions will be concentrated on the veins.
 Necrotic tissue may drop out, leaving a “shot hole.”
 Youngest leaves are the most susceptible.

 Root and Trunk or Crown Diseases